To get married you'll need to give notice. This is a legal document which details:

 Original Proof of your name, age, address and nationality.
 Photocopies are not accepted.

-If you use a birth certificate rather than a valid passport as ID, you will also need to provide another form of ID such as a photo driving / provisional license or a medical card.
+If you use a birth certificate rather than a valid passport as ID, you will also need to provide another form of ID such as a photo driving / provisional licence or a medical card.
 If you were born after 1983 we will also need to see a copy of your mother's birth certificate as proof of nationality.

 What happens next?